TotalBiscuit: Legacy

 Multiple video game companies have released media with references and memorials to Bain.
-On 7 June 2018, Old School RuneScape developers Jagex added a grave to the game world decorated with a top hat, with the message "He was always there to ask and answer one simple question".
-Shortly after, on 9 September 2018, Blizzard Entertainment created a commemorative bundle in honor of Bain, with all sales profits going directly to Genna and their son, Orion.
+On 7 June 2018 Old School RuneScape developers Jagex added a grave to the game world decorated with a top hat, with the message "He was always there to ask and answer one simple question".
+Shortly after, on 9 September 2018, Blizzard Entertainment created a commemorative bundle in honour of Bain, with all sales profits going directly to Genna and their son, Orion.
+In the video game Mordhau released in 2019, you can find a grave dedicated to Bain, on the map "Camp".
 Two years after his death, the video game Doom Eternal features an easter egg of a top hat and a plaque reading "Slay Cancer", referencing Bain.

-Bain was posthumously inducted into the ESL Esports Hall of Fame, and is the first non-competitive player to receive the honor.
+Bain was posthumously inducted into the ESL Esports Hall of Fame, and is the first non-competitive player to receive the honour.

 Warhammer 40,000: Space Marine 2 was dedicated to Bain in memoriam.
 Bain previously featured its predecessor, Warhammer 40,000: Space Marine, in his WTF is...? series, to much enjoyment.